Reşid Mehmed Pasha: Early life

-Reşid Mehmed was born in Georgia, the son of a Greek Orthodox priest.
+Reşid Mehmed was born in Circassia.
 As a child, he was captured as a slave by the Ottomans, and brought to the service of the then Kapudan Pasha Koca Hüsrev Mehmed Pasha.
 His intelligence and ability impressed his master and secured his rapid rise.
 He was stationed in Karađorđe's Serbia for a short time.
 At only 29 years, he was appointed governor of Kütahya, from where he acquired his sobriquet.

 In 1820, he was sent by Sultan Mahmud II, along with many other pashas, to quell the rebellion of Ali Pasha of Yannina against the Porte.
 At the same time, the Greeks were preparing their own uprising, which broke out in March 1821.
 Thus, after the defeat and death of Ali Pasha in 1822, he was at hand to campaign against the Greek rebels.

-Operations in Epirus – First Siege of Missolonghi
+Operations in Epirus – first siege of Missolonghi

 Having been appointed commander-in-chief of the Ottoman forces in Epirus, he marched south, to meet the Greek forces under Alexandros Mavrokordatos, which were campaigning towards Arta.
 He inflicted a crushing defeat upon them in the Battle of Peta, on 4 July 1822, and proceeded southwards, to the strategically important town of Missolonghi.
 There he was met by Omer Vrioni, and their joint force of 8,000 besieged the city for two months, from 25 October to 31 December 1822.
-Omer Vrioni, contrary to Reşid Mehmed's view, initially tried to take the town by negotiations, which the besieged Greeks took advantage of, dragging them out until November 8, when they were reinforced by sea, at which point they refused to negotiate further.
-The siege began in earnest, and the two pashas scheduled their main assault for Christmas night, December 24, calculating that the Greeks would be caught by surprise.
+Omer Vrioni, contrary to Reşid Mehmed's view, initially tried to take the town by negotiations, which the besieged Greeks took advantage of, dragging them out until 8 November, when they were reinforced by sea, at which point they refused to negotiate further.
+The siege began in earnest, and the two pashas scheduled their main assault for Christmas night, 24 December, calculating that the Greeks would be caught by surprise.
 The plan was leaked to the defenders, and the attack failed.
 Six days later, the siege was lifted.